Health Department Service Status during COVID-19 Response

 Lapeer County Senior Programs

-All programs are funded through the Lapeer County Senior Millage and State/Federal grants available through VAAA (Valley Area Agency on Aging).
+All programs and services are funded by the Lapeer County Senior Millage, and

 - Home Chore Services

-Michigan's Food Laws require that all food that is prepared for the publc must be licensed and follow rules to reduce foodborne illness and contamination.
+Michigan's Food Laws require that all food that is prepared for the public must be licensed and follow rules to reduce food borne illness and contamination.